 To wander through a blanket of bluebells in spring must rank as one of the highlights of nature’s calendar.
 Vast swathes of these intensely blue flowers carpet the landscape in late April and early May, bringing a true sense of enchantment to our native woodlands, fields and hedgerows.
 One such display can be found on the slopes of Rosebery Topping in Yorkshire.

 Towering above Newton Wood is Roseberry Topping.
 Yorkshire’s Matterhorn, as it is also known, sits in the far north-west of the North York Moors National Park.
-It’s thought that its iconic profile may have been caused by a mine collapse in 1912.
-The soft clays and shales that lie beneath Roseberry Topping’s hard sandstone cap are rich in alum, jet and ironstone – it was this underlayer that the Victorians tunnelled into.

 This easy stroll passes Sizergh Castle before following woodland paths to tranquil Helsington Church, and one of the finest viewpoints in this corner of old Westmorland, an area earmarked for inclusion in an extended Lake District National Park.